markrogoyski/math-php/README.md

 $projᵇA = $A->projection($B);   // projection of A onto B
 $perpᵇA = $A->perp($B);         // perpendicular of A on B

-// Vector norms - return a vale
+// Vector norms - return a value
 $l₁norm = $A->l1Norm();
 $l²norm = $A->l2Norm();
 $pnorm  = $A->pNorm();